Abbvie partners with Genmab in $750 mln cancer therapy deal

-Abbvie Inc said on Wednesday it has entered into an agreement with Genmab AS to jointly develop and commercialize cancer treatment.
+Abbvie Inc said on Wednesday it is partnering with Genmab AS to jointly develop and commercialize cancer treatment, as it looks to expand its cancer franchise.

 - READ MORE ON: